mongodb/docs/source/includes/list-table-cluster-http-response.rst

        The possible values are ``1`` through ``12``.

+   * - ``paused``
+     - boolean
+     - A flag that indicates whether the cluster is paused or not.

    * - ``providerSettings``
      - document
      - The configuration for the provisioned servers on which MongoDB runs.